 Toiletries are an essential item on your festival packing list, so make sure you stock up beforehand.
 Just because you’re spending a few nights in a tent doesn’t mean your personal hygiene needs to go out the window!

-Make sure you bring lots of tissues or toilet rolls for the festival toilets and some wet wipes in case you don’t fancy having a shower.
-Dry shampoo can also be a real lifesaver, especially if you have long hair!
+Make sure you bring lots of tissues or toilet rolls for the festival toilets and some wet wipes or dry shower gel in case you don’t fancy having a shower.
+Dry shampoo can also be a real lifesaver, especially if you have long hair, although tying your hair up in braids will stop you worrying about it, full stop.

-If it’s your first time camping, you might assume that if you’re sharing a tent with a friend, you should opt for a 2-man tent.
+If it’s your first time camping, you might assume that if you’re sharing a tent with a friend, you should opt for a two-man tent.
 There are only two of you, after all!

 Don’t make this mistake – unless you want to be sleeping practically on top of your friend with zero space to store your belongings.
-A 2-man tent just means that two people can technically fit it in lying down.
+A two-man tent just means that two people can technically fit in it lying down.
 It doesn’t mean that it’s a comfy experience for anyone involved!

-Try getting a 4-man tent instead.
+Try getting a four-man tent instead.
 That’ll guarantee that you have ample space to sleep, storage space for all your snacks and drinks, and a chill-out room.
+If you’re trying to manage your budget, go for a second-hand one on eBay – it will work just the same if it’s in a good condition!

 If you’ve driven to the festival (or rode with a friend who has), it might be worth stashing some dry clothes in your car.
 This ensures you’ve got clean and dry clothes for the drive back home – just in case the sky decides to open up on your walk back to the car.